Network

 - Allows ASes to determine “good” routes to other networks

-- AS defined as Provider: Provide transit service to customer
+- Main goals:- 1) Fulfil agreements with other ISPs- Define who provide transit for what (based on relationship)- Customer-Provider Relationship- AS defined as Provider: Provide transit service to customer

-- AS defined as Customer: Pay provider for internet routing
+- AS defined as Customer: Pay provider for internet routing- Types:- "multi-homing" if customers has multiple providers. dual-homed if has 2.

 - Types: